-Faojia is a medical doctor and global health researcher currently pursuing a DPhil with the Health Systems Collaborative research group at the Nuffield Department of Medicine (NDM), University of Oxford.
+Faojia is a medical doctor and global health researcher currently pursuing a DPhil with the Health Systems Collaborative research group at the Nuffield Department of Medicine (NDM).
 Her DPhil research focuses on the impacts of climate change on health systems and the health workforce in low- and middle-income countries, reflecting her broader interests in health systems resilience, equity and evidence-informed policymaking in global health.

-She brings experience from both clinical and research settings, and alongside her OGHS presidency, is currently also serving as the Co-Deputy Chair of the Oxford NDM Student Committee and a Junior Dean at Brasenose college.
-Faojia has also held leadership roles including Clarendon Social and Cultural Secretary and Female Welfare and Student Liaison Officer at Green Templeton College, through which she has developed strong networks across Oxford’s academic and student communities.
+She brings experience from both clinical and research settings, and alongside her OGHS presidency, is currently also serving as Chair of the Oxford NDM Student Committee.
+Faojia has also held leadership roles including Clarendon Social and Cultural Secretary and various Welfare related roles at Green Templeton College and Brasenose college, through which she has developed strong networks across Oxford’s academic and student communities.
 She is also a Clarendon Scholar at Oxford, an alumna of University College London (UCL), and a member of the Commonwealth Scholars' alumni network.

 As President of OGHS, she is committed to building an inclusive, interdisciplinary platform that encourages meaningful engagement, collaboration, and innovation in global health.
 She looks forward to expanding the society’s reach and creating opportunities for its members to connect with key issues, researchers, and professionals in the field.